help reweight -------------------------------------------------------------------------------

 Consider the following example from Creedy(2003). id is the identification number of each unit included in the survey, x1, x2, x3 and x4 are variables included in the survey, weight is the vector of original survey weights:

-The vector of survey weights produces the following aggregate totals:
+The survey weights produce the following aggregate totals:

 1. tabstat x1 x2 x3 x4 [w=weight], s(su) 2. stats x1 x2 x3 x4 3. sum 44 24 213 32

-Now, let us assume that external information on these variables are available, > and that the true totals are:
+Now, let us assume that external information on these variables are available, > and that the real population totals are:

-In this case, reweight can be used to adjust the survey weights so that the new > survey totals match the true totals:
+In this case, reweight can be used to calibrate the original survey weights so > that the new estimated totals will be equal to the population totals:

 Creedy, J., 2003.
 Survey Reweighting for Tax Microsimulation Modelling, Treasury Working Paper Series 03/17, New Zealand Treasury.